Share this resource or email it to a friend!

-- Foods: chocolate, grapes, raisins, alcohol, raw yeast dough, anything containing the sweetener Xylitol (birch sugar), fatty meats and bones.
+- Foods: chocolate, grapes, raisins, alcohol, raw yeast dough, fatty meats and bones.

-- Decorations: tinsel, glass ornaments, ribbons, candle flames, potpourri, food presents left under the tree, which although they’re wrapped, are within range of your kitten’s nose.
+- Decorations: tinsel, flocking, glass ornaments, ribbons, candle flames, potpourri, essential oils, food presents left under the tree, which although they’re wrapped, are within range of your kitten’s nose.

 - Appliances: dryers and washing machines, hot stoves and ovens, refrigerators and freezers, dishwashers.
 Be sure to check your kitten hasn’t slipped inside.